plhsystems/stargate-mainboard-esp32/firmware/doc/spin-algorithm.md

 ## Distance

-There are two distance to calculate, because the ring can spin clockwise or counter-clockwise to reach the right glyph.
+There are two distance to calculate, because the ring can spin clockwise or counter-clockwise to reach the right symbol.
 We use the shortest path and spin the ring accordingly.
 But it's not the only way to do it, we can imagine an algorithm defining a minimum spin distance just for dramatic purpose.